UnicodingUnicorn/file_scanner/README.md

 The server accepts a comma delimited string of hashes which can be a mix of MD5, SHA1 or SHA256.
 I'm pretty sure that the entire system has about all the safety of a sheep in a tiger pen, but ah well.

 For instance, enter this url in one's browser: `http://<host>/file-scanner.cgi?hashes=<hashes>`.
 Passing no hashes will return a 400.
+Now comes with a simple form served at `/`.

 Alternatively, if one doesn't want to lower one's standards in life with weird web server things, one can always just compile it directly with rust: